AQ Sunnybank Hills

 – Explore areas of interest.

-A 10-week program that teaches children (7-11 & 12-17 years) and their parents how to better manage their child’s anxiety.
-The program is based on Cognitive Behavioural Therapy (CBT), involves the participation of children and parents and focuses on teaching practical skills.
+A 10-week group that teaches children (6-12 & 13-17 years) and their parents how to better manage their child’s anxiety.
+The group is based on Cognitive Behavioural Therapy (CBT), involves the participation of children and parents and focuses on teaching practical skills.
 Topics covered include: Learning about anxiety; Learning to think realistically; Parenting an anxious child; Facing fears using stepladders; Learning coping skills such as assertiveness or problem-solving.

-A four-day, small group program delivered during school holidays for children aged 5–7 years and their parents that focuses on using the group environment to teach and reinforce a range of social skills including coping with stress and frustration, communicating and making friends.
-Available during school holidays.
-Sessions run for 2.5 hours each day.
-This program is delivered during the school holidays.
+A four-day, small group delivered during school holidays for children aged 5–7 years and their parents that focuses on using the group environment to teach and reinforce a range of social skills including coping with stress and frustration, communicating and making friends.
+Available during school holidays, sessions run for 2.5 hours each day.

-A six-week program designed to help children on the spectrum aged 8-12 years develop their social skills.
-This program uses LEGO®, alongside the expertise of an experienced allied health professional, to facilitate and build on your child’s social skills within a structured small group.
+A six-week group designed to help children on the spectrum aged 5-7 and 8-12 years develop their social skills.
+This group uses LEGO®, alongside the expertise of an experienced allied health professional, to facilitate and build on your child’s social skills within a structured small group.
 Children will work collaboratively in groups of three, following assigned roles to complete LEGO® sets.

-A five-day intensive version of the above program run during school holidays.
-Also available for two age groups (5-7 years & 8-11 years).
+A five-day intensive version of the above group run during school holidays.
+Also available for two age groups (5-7 years & 8-12 years).

 Make a Meal of It: Teens in the Kitchen

-A facilitated group activity program to help teens develop independence and daily living skills through activities including cooking, budgeting, shopping and social participation.
+A facilitated group to help teens develop independence and daily living skills through activities including cooking, budgeting, shopping and social participation.

-Movie Club is for teenagers on the autism spectrum 14-17 years who enjoy movies and would benefit from practising their social skills in a small group setting.
-The program provides a friendly and supportive environment in which participants will enjoy movies together and then join in group discussions and activities around social skills.
+Movie Club is for teenagers on the autism spectrum 12-14 & 15-17 years who enjoy movies and would benefit from practising their social skills in a small group setting.
+The group provides a friendly and supportive environment in which participants will enjoy movies together and then join in group discussions and activities around social skills.
 Goals of the group include: making and keeping friends, social interactions, coping with feelings and emotions, understanding the perspectives of others.
 Bean bags and popcorn included!